DanielJamesG/Animal-Trading-Card/README.md

 # Animal-Trading-Card
-Animal trading card for my dog Taz.
+An Animal trading card for my dog Taz completed as part of Udacity's Intrpoduction to Programming course using HTML and CSS.
+The card features my dogs name, description and attributes.

 ![Taz!](demo.png)